 Celebrities flock to Las Vegas.
 It started with this downtown hotel.

-Hotel Apache on Fremont Street didn’t have a five-star spa when it opened.
-But it had air conditioning and electrically-operated elevators.
+The Hotel Apache on Fremont Street didn’t have a five-star spa when it opened.
+But it had air conditioning and electrical elevators.

-Thanks to its fine dining, clubs and luxury hotels, Las Vegas has been known to attract A-list celebrities over the years.
+Thanks to its fine dining, clubs and luxury hotels, Las Vegas has been known to attract A-list celebrities.

-The hotel didn’t have a five-star spa or headliners like today’s megaresorts, but the amenities it did offer — air conditioning, electrically-operated elevators — were unique for its time.
+The hotel didn’t have a five-star spa or headliners like today’s megaresorts, but the amenities it did offer — air conditioning, electric elevators — were unique for its time.

-“It’s an important part of (Las Vegas’) history,” said UNLV history professor Michael Green.
+“It’s an important part of (Las Vegas) history,” UNLV history professor Michael Green said.

-Decades later, one woman is working to make sure the history of the hotel — and its founder — are preserved.
+Decades later, one woman is working to make sure the history of the hotel — and its founder — is preserved.

 ‘Vegas is on the move’

-The town housed fewer than 6,000 people at that time.
-Fremont Street, which had been paved just seven years prior, had fewer buildings — the Sal Sagev, now the Golden Gate, among them.
+The town housed fewer than 6,000 people.
+Fremont Street, which had been paved just seven years earlier, had fewer buildings — the Sal Sagev, now the Golden Gate, among them.

-The Hotel Apache was considered one of the first luxury properties for its time, offering guests rare features like private bathrooms, automatic locks and tall ceilings.
-While it originally opened without a casino, gaming equipment was added shortly after.
+The Hotel Apache was considered one of the first luxury properties, offering guests rare features such as private bathrooms, automatic locks and tall ceilings.
+While it opened without a casino, gaming equipment was added shortly thereafter.

-Robert Stoldal, a member of the Las Vegas Historic Preservation Commission, said it was the hotel of choice for celebrities and the wealthy, and comparable to luxury hotels in larger cities like New York, Chicago and Los Angeles.
+Robert Stoldal, a member of the Las Vegas Historic Preservation Commission, said it was the hotel of choice for celebrities and the wealthy, and comparable to luxury hotels in larger cities such as New York, Chicago and Los Angeles.

-Green said the Apache Hotel gave residence a sense that “big things” were happening in little Las Vegas.
+The Apache Hotel gave guests a sense that “big things” were happening in little Las Vegas, Green said.

 “It was the nicest place in town,” Perry said.
 “It brought a light on this town.
 It made it more than a red-light district and a train stop. … I think (P.O.) had a huge part of making our town become the hospitality city that it is and the entertainment capital of the world.”